Tornadoes and severe winds strike central US as another round of rain and snow is set to pummel the West and North | KRDO

 As the National Weather Service reviews the severe weather reports from Sunday into Monday morning, it will work to determine whether the system can be classified as a derecho, which forecasters previously said was possible.

-A derecho is a widespread, long-lived windstorm that typically causes damage in one direction across a relatively straight path, according to the weather service.
+A derecho is a widespread, long-lived windstorm, which typically causes damage in one direction across a relatively straight path, according to the weather service.
 To be classified as a derecho, the stretch of wind damage should extend more than 240 miles and include wind gusts of at least 58 mph along most of its length, it says.

 Twelve weather-related injuries were reported early Monday, the Norman Police Department said.
-None was critical, the department said after conferring with area hospitals.
+None were critical, the department said after conferring with area hospitals.

-Students on the campus of the University of Oklahoma in Norman were told to immediately take shelter Sunday evening as the area was under a tornado warning, which was lifted later that night.
+Students on the campus of the University of Oklahoma in Norman were told to immediately take shelter Sunday evening as the area was under a tornado warning, which was later lifted.

 Officials in Oklahoma are still assessing the damage, though the most concentrated impacts appear to be in Norman, Shawnee and possibly Cheyenne, said Keli Cain, public affairs director for the Oklahoma Department of Emergency Management and Homeland Security.